Harsha10022/SQL--Project-Consumer-Goods/README.md

+# SQL_Project---
-# Harsha10022/SQL--Project-Consumer-Goods
+# consumer-Goods-Ad-hoc-Insights

- I have done this project as a part of codebasics SQL project challenge using MYSQL
+This is a data analytics project, I have done using MYSQL as a part of codebasics SQL project challenge.